 Best Embeddable UIs for Auth

-Embeddable UI components for user management let developers add authentication flows — sign-in, sign-up, and profile management — by importing pre-built components directly into their app, reducing implementation time by 80% compared to custom builds (Auth0, 2025).
-Clerk, Auth0, WorkOS, and Supabase each offer embeddable UIs with varying levels of customization and framework support.
+Embeddable UI components for user management let developers add authentication flows — sign-in, sign-up, and profile management — by importing pre-built components directly into their app, turning what would be months of custom development into hours of integration.
+Clerk, Auth0, WorkOS, Supabase, and Firebase each offer embeddable UIs with varying levels of customization and framework support.
 Clerk's components require the least configuration and support the widest range of frameworks, while Auth0 and WorkOS provide more enterprise-focused options.

-The stakes are real: OWASP identifies authentication failures as a top-10 security vulnerability, with credential stuffing, session hijacking, and weak password storage plaguing custom implementations (OWASP, 2023).
+The stakes are real: OWASP identifies authentication failures as a top-10 security vulnerability, with credential stuffing, session hijacking, and weak password storage plaguing custom implementations (OWASP Top 10, 2025).
 This guide compares every major embeddable UI solution, examining integration complexity, customization capabilities, framework support, and component completeness.

 The critical problem with building custom user management UIs